 Mr. Newton is the President and a member of the Board of Directors of the Company.
 Mr. Newton does not bill the Company for his services as President; however, he has a service agreement with the Company.
 Pursuant to this agreement, the Company capitalized oil and gas exploration costs and an accrued liability of \$75,240 as of December 31, 2016.
-The Company recognized \$16,001 as consulting fees during the year ended December 31, 2015.
-The Company and Mr. Newton agreed to issue stock in lieu of cash for the amount of \$75,240 by issuing restricted common stock of the Company.
-As of the date of this filing, the Company has yet to issue total shares of 2,349,502 to settle this liability.
+In 2017, the Company and Mr. Newton agreed to issue stock in lieu of cash for the amount of \$75,240 by issuing restricted common stock of the Company.

-Mr. Michael Ranger is a member of the Board of Directors of the Company.
-Mr. Ranger does not receive compensation for his services as a member of the board; however, he has a service agreement with the Company.
-Pursuant to this agreement, the Company capitalized oil and gas exploration costs and an accrued liability of \$12,662 and \$nil during the years ended December 31, 2016 and 2015, respectively.
-The Company and Mr. Ranger agreed to issue stock in lieu of cash for a portion of this services billed in the amount of \$7,448.
-As of the date of this filing, the Company has yet to issue total shares of 232,577 to settle this liability.
+Dr. Michael Ranger is a member of the Board of Directors of the Company.
+Dr. Ranger does not receive compensation for his services as a member of the board; however, he has a service agreement with the Company, including consulting time and expense reimbursement.
+Pursuant to this agreement, the Company recognized consulting expenses and an accrued liability of \$9,346 and \$5,131 for the years ended December 31, 2018 and 2017, respectively.
+For the year ended December 31, 2016, the Company capitalized oil and gas exploration costs and an accrued liability of \$12,662.
+In 2017, the Company and Dr. Ranger agreed to issue stock in lieu of cash for a portion of his services billed in the amount of \$7,448.

-9. SHARE CAPITAL
+NOTE 9.
+SHARE CAPITAL

 Pursuant to its articles of incorporation, the Company has an unlimited number of common stock shares available for issuance with no par value.
-As of December 31, 2016, the Company had 142,150,164 shares of common stock outstanding.
+As of December 31, 2018, the Company had 17,093,719 shares of common stock outstanding.

-During the year ended December 31, 2016, the Company closed a series of private placements for a total of 6,231,668 units at \$0.03 to \$0.05 per unit for total offering proceeds of \$138,000 and the payment of a subscription payable for cash received in 2015 of \$21,514.
-Each unit consisted of one share of common stock for the Company and one Class A Warrant exercisable for one share of common stock at an exercise price of \$0.02 to \$0.05 for a period of five years from the date of placement.
-Warrants vest on the one year anniversary date.
+During the year ended December 31, 2016, the Company closed a series of private placements for a total of 623,167 units at \$0.30 to \$0.50 per unit for total offering proceeds of \$138,000 and the payment of a subscription payable for cash received in 2015 of \$21,514.
+Each unit consisted of one share of common stock for the Company and one Class A Warrant exercisable for one share of common stock at an exercise price of \$0.20 to \$0.50 for a period of five years from the date of placement.
+Warrants vest on the one-year anniversary date.

-On October 17, 2016, the Company closed a private placement with the President of the Company, totaling 450,000 units for total proceeds of \$9,000.
-Each unit consisted of one share of common stock for the Company and one Class A Warrant exercisable for one share of common stock at an exercise price of \$0.03 for a period of five years from the date of placement.
-Warrants vest on the one year anniversary date.
+On October 17, 2016, the Company closed a private placement with the President of the Company, totaling 45,000 units for total proceeds of \$9,000.
+Each unit consisted of one share of common stock for the Company and one Class A Warrant exercisable for one share of common stock at an exercise price of \$0.30 for a period of five years from the date of placement.
+Warrants vest on the one-year anniversary date.

-During the year ended December 31, 2016, the Company closed two private placements totaling 3,800,000 shares of common stock at \$0.02 per common stock share for total proceeds of \$76,000.
-A related party, a Company with common directors, participated in the transactions.
+During the year ended December 31, 2016, the Company closed two private placements totaling 380,000 shares of common stock at \$0.20 per common stock share for total proceeds of \$76,000.
+A related party, a company with a common director, participated in the transactions.